sourcegraph/careers/job-descriptions/software-engineer.md

 We also expect you to be interviewing us too, so ask us any questions you have along the way.

-If you aren't ready to start interviewing, but would like to stop by our San Francisco office to meet the team, let us know!
+If you aren't ready to start interviewing but are interested chat with us about anything, reach out to us [@srcgraph](https://twitter.com/srcgraph) or hiring@sourcegraph.com.

 **[Click here to apply](https://hire.withgoogle.com/public/jobs/sourcegraphcom/view/P_AAAAAADAAADP_pY7jAAAXU)**